jodendaal/GraphQL.SQL/README.md

 # GraphQL.SQL
-Generate a GraphQL API from yuor SQL database in minutes.
+Generate a GraphQL API from your SQL database in minutes.